micado-scale/docs/user_documentation/rst/deployment.rst

 Check the logs
 ==============

-Alternatively, you can SSH into MiCADO master and check the logs at any point after MiCADO is succesfully deployed. - All logs are kept under ``/var/log/micado`` and are organised by component. *Scaling decisions, for example, can be inspected under ``/var/log/micado/policykeeper``*
+Alternatively, you can SSH into MiCADO master and check the logs at any point after MiCADO is succesfully deployed.
+All logs are kept under ``/var/log/micado`` and are organised by component.
+Scaling decisions, for example, can be inspected under ``/var/log/micado/policykeeper``